 This is the new badminton alternative because of the better Speeder (Birdie) design.
-The Speeders are smaller and heavier then badminton shuttlecocks, so they fly better even on a windy day.
+The Speeders are smaller and heavier than badminton shuttlecocks, so they fly better even on a windy day.
 Speedminton was created for outdoor fun and even glows in the dark.

 How to Play Speedminton

 The rules and basics are very simple, similar to badminton rules.
-Each player stands in approximately an 18 foot square and has to defend it.
-The players hit it back and forth and if the Speeder lands in the other players square you get a point.
+Each player stands in approximately an 18-foot square and has to defend it.
+The players hit it back and forth and if the Speeder lands in the other player’s square you get a point.

 The official tournament play is to use a court that is 42 Feet by 18 Feet.
 You can just mark off an area on the beach, park, or backyard and get a game going.
 If you have cones great!
-Alternatively, on a beach you can just do your best to mark an area in the sand.
+Alternatively, on a beach, you can just do your best to mark an area in the sand.

-Instead of hitting it over a net you play between 2 squares with a distance between (lets call it no mans land) acting as the net.
-This is playing field (shown above) is the approximately ¼ of the entire area.
+Instead of hitting it over a net you play between 2 squares with a distance between (let’s call it no man’s land) acting as the net.
+This playing field (shown above) is approximately ¼ of the entire area.

 How to Score in Speedminton